 In his 2016 annual letter to shareholders, Bezos outlined Amazon’s goal of expanding Amazon Lending: by continuing to work with partner banks to manage the bulk of the credit, the retailer can mitigate credit risk and calm investor nerves.

-Today, Amazon’s has expanded lending to US, UK, Japan, and India and and to US consumers in the form of partner cards.
+Today, Amazon has expanded its business lending to the US and UK.
+In consumer, Amazon offers lending in the US in the form of partner cards.

 Amazon SMB Lending